DavidHe1127/Mr.He_HandBook/backend/graphql.md

 ```

 ### Fetch schema from remote
-Consider tools like [this](https://github.com/prisma/get-graphql-schema) to fetch schema when you want to centralize your schema in one place for the sake of maintenance.
+Consider tools like [this](https://github.com/prisma/get-graphql-schema) to fetch schema remotely when you want to centralize your schema in one place for the sake of maintenance.